Contents

 How A.A.
 Works?

-Alcoholics Anonymous is based on the 12-step program established in 1939.
-The 12 steps are a set of guiding principles that outline the recovery process from addiction and alcoholism.
-These steps involve accepting responsibility for your actions and understanding the powerlessness one can experience during an alcohol addiction.
-AA emphasizes personal responsibility, self-knowledge, and the importance of forming a support network.
+Alcoholics Anonymous (AA) is rooted in the 12-step program established in 1939, offering a set of guiding principles for the recovery process from alcohol use and substance use disorders.
+The steps emphasize personal responsibility, self-awareness, and the importance of building a supportive network.

-The 12 Steps encourage one to take responsibility for their addiction, admit that they are powerless over alcohol, make amends with those affected by their drinking, and develop a spiritual relationship with a Higher Power as part of their recovery process.
-Eventually, members strive for sobriety by utilizing these steps along with the support and guidance of individuals in the group.
+The 12 Steps encourage individuals to acknowledge their powerlessness over alcohol, take responsibility for their actions, make amends with those affected by their drinking, and develop a spiritual connection with a Higher Power.
+Through these steps, along with the support and guidance of fellow members, individuals work towards lasting sobriety.

 What AA Does Not Do?